 A second North South Interconnector, physically separate and distant from the first, is hence required to provide added resilience to both transmission systems in the event that one or the other of the Interconnectors fails.
-In the event of either of the two Interconnectors failing, the other Interconnector will automatically be able to increase its power flow to compensate for the other and continue flowing power efficiently between the two transmission systems until such a time as the other interconnector is returned to service or other remedial actions are taken by the transmission system operators.
+In the event of either of the two Interconnectors failing, the other Interconnector will automatically be able to increase its power flow to compensate for the other and continue flowing power efficiently between the two transmission

+3 In future due to the changing nature of how power is generated and consumed in Ireland, the present transmission systems will have to be upgraded to ensure this resilience is maintained.
+This is the genesis of the Grid25 program systems until such a time as the other interconnector is returned to service or other remedial actions are taken by the transmission system operators.
 Once the second North South Interconnector is in place the amount of power that can flow between the two transmission systems will be more than doubled to 1,100 MW.